ElectraCOOL™ Thermoelectric Module Reliability

 Thermoelectric modules consist of TE material or "dice" arranged between substrates.
 Conventional modules are made by soldering TE dice to copper pads bonded to alumina ceramics (DBC substrates).
 A standard 40mm square, 127-couple module has 254 dice.
 Each of the dice have solder joints to both the hot and cold-side substrates, for a total of 508 joints.
 The weakening of a single solder joint will cause a degradation in performance, typically leading to an electrical short.
 When power is applied to the TE material one side of the module gets cold and the other gets hot.

 Approximately 90% of our customers use our thermoelectric modules to hold something at a constant temperature.
 Modules used as “coolers” or “warmers,” will provide many years of highly reliable service.
 (Modules that operate at, or below, the dew-point should have an edge seal to keep water from entering the module that could cause a short.
 We prefer the properties of epoxy but also offer silicone RTV.

 In some applications, TE modules may be required to provide different temperatures, often involving a switch in polarity to change from cooling to warming.
 This is known as "thermal cycling."

 Hot things expand while cold things contract.
 A change in polarity causes the contracting cold-side substrate to begin slight expansion and vice versa on the hot-side.
 Over time, this can weaken solder joints.
-The magnitude of this stress depends on a variety of factors that include set-points, ramp-rates and both the rapidity and magnitude of the change in polarity.
-If possible, applying moderate power at the beginning of ramping will enhance reliability.
+The magnitude of this stress depends on a variety of factors that include set-points, ramp-rates the rapidity of the polarity switch and magnitude of power applied during the change.

 To address the needs of customers with thermal cycling applications, we have integrated into our product-line TE modules with unique construction and know-how, that are particularly well suited in such challenging environments.